Give the Gift of Music

 Cornwall, Fishkill and Kingston, oversees a music program for

-a strong feeling of warmth, pleasure and joyfulness through
+can leave such a strong feeling of warmth, pleasure and

 5-year olds attend group lessons without a parent or caregiver.